 The first is developments in overseas economic activity and prices and in global financial and capital markets.
-Amid ongoing inflationary pressure on a global basis, central banks have raised policy interest rates rapidly, and moves to tighten monetary policy, including a reduction in monetary accommodation, are projected to continue for the time being.
+Although inflation rates, such as in the United States, are lower than a while ago, inflationary pressure has remained on a global basis.
+In this situation, overseas central banks have continued to raise their policy interest rates, and such moves are projected to continue for the time being.
 On this point, it is expected in the baseline scenario that inflation rates around the world will decline gradually and that overseas economies will continue to grow moderately, albeit at a decelerating pace.
-That said, vigilance against a wage-price spiral has heightened, mainly in advanced economies.
+That said, vigilance against a wage-price spiral has remained high, mainly in advanced economies.
 In addition, there is concern in global financial and capital markets over whether it is possible to contain inflation and maintain economic growth simultaneously.
-With central banks continuing to make rapid policy interest rate hikes, there is a risk that global financial conditions will tighten further through adjustments in asset prices, fluctuations in foreign exchange markets, and capital outflows from emerging economies, and that this will eventually lead to overseas economies deviating downward from the baseline scenario.
+With central banks continuing to make policy interest rate hikes, there is a risk that global financial conditions will tighten further through adjustments in asset prices, fluctuations in foreign exchange markets, and capital outflows from emerging economies, and that this will eventually lead to overseas economies deviating downward from the baseline scenario.

 Taking this risk into account, it is necessary to pay due attention to developments in financial and foreign exchange markets and their impact on Japan's economic activity and prices.

 The second factor is developments in the situation surrounding Ukraine and the associated developments in prices of commodities, including grains.
 Depending on the course of this situation, overseas economies, particularly the euro area, could be pushed down further.
-In addition, although prices of commodities, including grains, have declined compared with a while ago, they could rise again depending on, for example, developments in the situation surrounding Ukraine.
-Given that Japan is a commodity importer, a rise in these prices due to supply factors puts greater downward pressure on the economy through an increase in import costs, as this rise is not accompanied by an expansion in external demand or an increase in exports.
+In addition, although prices of commodities, including grains, have declined on the whole after reaching their peak around the middle of last year, they could rise again depending on, for example, developments in the situation surrounding Ukraine.
+Given that Japan is an importer of commodities such as energy and grains (e.g., wheat), a rise in these prices due to supply factors puts greater downward pressure on the economy through an increase in import costs, as this rise is not accompanied by an expansion in external demand or an increase in exports.
 Such deterioration in the terms of trade squeezes corporate profits and households' real income, and this could lead business fixed investment and private consumption to deviate downward from the baseline scenario through more cautious spending behavior of firms and households.
 On the other hand, if prices of commodities, including grains, see a clearer downtrend, the economy could deviate upward.
 On this point, in the baseline scenario, commodity prices are assumed to decline moderately on the whole toward the end of the projection period with reference, for example, to developments in futures markets.
 However, there are extremely high uncertainties, such as over geopolitical factors -- particularly the situation surrounding Ukraine -- and global efforts toward addressing climate change.